 On the Select Channels screen, choose the appropriate channels for the experiment.
 Here, set brightfield or BF (B-F) to channel 1 and Hoechst to channel 7 [1].
 Right-click on a channel, select Apply to All and click Next [2].
 Finally, on the Confirmation screen, click on Create Experiment [3].

-SCREEN: On the Select Channels screen, choosing BF (B-F) to channel 1 and Hoechst to channel 7.
+SCREEN: On the Select Channels screen, verify that BF (B-F) is set to channel 1 and Hoechst is set to channel 7.
+Click Next.

-SCREEN: Right-clicking on a channel, selecting Apply to All, and then clicking on Next.

 SCREEN: On the Confirmation screen, clicking on Create Experiment.

-Populating the Ground Truth Data Using AI-Assisted Tagging Tools
+Populating the Ground Truth Data Using AI-Assisted Tagging Tools and Training the Model

 Click on Tagging to launch the tagging tool interface [1].
 Then click on the zoom tools to crop the images for easier viewing and click on the slider bar to adjust the image size and decide the number of images to be shown in the gallery [2].